Shabqadar: Overview and history

-Shabqadar is a tehsil headquarter of Shabqadar Tehsil in Charsadda District.
+Shabqadar is a headquarter of Shabqadar Tehsil in Charsadda District.
 The famous attractions of Shabqadar are Shabqadar Bazaar and Shabqadar Fort.
 The fort is made of mud and stone.
 It is designed by Sikh architect Tota Ram in 1837.
 Currently it is under the control of Frontier Constabulary and has 1800 personnel of the force are trained here.
 Former UK prime minister Winston Churchill once stayed at this fort during his service and part of expedition in the North West Frontier of India.
+A frontier skirmish in Shabqadar on 15 November 1916 marked the first time air power was used by British Raj authorities in regional warfare.